awkena/panGenomeBreedr/docs/reference/pg_list_table_columns.md

-# Check the column names and types for any table in the pangenome database.
+# List column names and types for a specified table (online)

 This function connects to the public panGenomeBreedr API and retrieves metadata about the columns in a specified table.